Packed Lunches That Kids Will Eat

 Parents often put time and love into preparing a balanced, nutritious meal, only to find the lunchbox come home barely touched.
 As one mom told us: “It feels like I spend more time thinking about what to pack than my child spends eating it.”

 The truth is, kids don’t reject food just because they’re picky.
-More often, it’s because the lunch wasn’t presented in the right way, the portions were overwhelming, or the options weren’t appealing in the school environment.
+More often, it’s because the packed lunch wasn’t presented in the right way, the portions were overwhelming, or the options weren’t appealing in the school environment.

 The good news?
 With the right strategies and the right lunchbox, you can turn stressful mornings into smoother routines, and watch lunches actually get eaten.